The general home inspection is a comprehensive review of the structure and components of the house for safety and functionality.

 Visible water supply piping, distribution piping, waste system piping, water heaters, and plumbing fixtures.
 Includes inspection of the physical condition of piping, kitchen and bathroom fixtures; tubs, showers, toilets, and operation to assess flow, drainage, and leakage.
 Water heating components will also be examined.

 The duration of appointments can vary depending on the type of inspection(s) and the size of the property.
-The average home (800 to 1500 sq ft) usually takes 60 to 90 minutes, depending on if the inspector has ready access to all the areas of the house.
+The average home (800 to 1500 sq ft) usually takes 60 to 90 minutes.
 Larger homes, as well as homes where areas are hard to access (blocked by furniture, can't be located, etc.), can take up to 2 1/2 hours to complete.
 Radon testing can take a minimum of 48 hours in a closed house to complete and may take up to a week with more accurate results depending on the duration.

 Although we recommend that you attend the appointment so we can point out any issues we find at the time, you do not have to be present for the inspection.
 We understand that you are busy and may not be able to find the time for the appointment.
 Your realtor can let us into the property if it is vacant, or the current owner can let us in.
 We can lock up the premises when done, or they can return at the end of the inspection appointment to lock the property back up.
 Our inspector will be completing a written report and will submit it to you within 24 - 48 hours, which you can schedule a time to review with them virtually over the phone, or in person.
 Should you choose to schedule a consultation appointment to review the report with the inspector, an additional charge of $50 will apply.